Solido: 1980s-1990s

-The 80s began with great news: Heller and Solido announced their merger at the Toy Fair in Nuremberg, on February 1, 1981.
+The 1980s began with the merger of Heller and Solido, announced at the Toy Fair in Nuremberg on February 1, 1981.
 It was at this time that Emile Véron took over the management of Solido.
-The co-founder of Norev (Véron upside down) and creator of Majorette is thus appointed to head one of its direct competitors.
-Antimilitarist, he immediately set aside the Solido's flagship military vehicle range.
-Nevertheless, a few years later, following a partnership for the commemorations of the Normandy Landings, he decided to relaunch this series of vehicles in the face of very great demand from the public - children and adults!
-It was under the direction of Emile Véron that Solido developed greatly.
-The 1/18e arrived at the end of the 80s and highlighted the modernity brought by its new director a few years ago.
+The co-founder of Norev (Véron upside down) and creator of Majorette was thus appointed to head one of its direct competitors.
+As an antimilitarist, Véron suspended the Solido's flagship military vehicle range.
+However, a few years later, following a partnership for the commemorations of the Normandy Landings, he decided to relaunch this series of vehicles, due to public demand.
+Solido developed significantly under Véron's direction, and in 1989, Solido entered the 1/18 market.